harvard-nrg/python-workshop/docs/for.md

 This will print the result `[3, 4]`.

 ## Iterating over a dictionary

-It's common to iterate over a `dict`, however there are some subtle differences.
+It's also common to iterate over a `dict`, however there are some subtle differences.
 By default, when you iterate over a `dict` you'll only receive its keys